 This process is known as Search Engine Optimisation (SEO) for Search Engine Marketing (SEM).
 There are now many services world wide that specialise in both on-site SEO and Off-site SEO.

 Other methods of attracting visitors to your website is via advertising on either or both Google or Facebook.

-3. The following questions aim to help you raise your awareness so that you are in a better position to advise your web designer on your preferred directions in your web site project.
+3. For general planning goals, the following questions aim to help you raise your awareness so that you are in a better position to advise your web designer on your preferred directions in your web site project.

 - Have you decided on a budget for setting a web site?